wsdjeg/JavaUnit.vim/README.md

 3. [scrooloose/syntastic](https://github.com/scrooloose/syntastic)

-   also you can use my fork which provide gradle support, [wsdjeg/syntastic](https://github.com/wsdjeg/syntastic)
+> also you can use my fork which provide gradle support, [wsdjeg/syntastic](https://github.com/wsdjeg/syntastic)

 4. [Shougo/unite.vim](https://github.com/Shougo/unite.vim)

+> if you do not intstall this plugin,JavaUnit will show result in its own buffer instead of unite.

 5. [tagbar](https://github.com/majutsushi/tagbar)